columbia-it/django-jsonapi-training/docs/rest.md

 Usually where longer form parameters or content is POSTed.
 The `Content-Type` header specifies what kind of content is being POSTed, PATCHed or PUT.
-For our purposes this will be `application/json` or a variant such as `application/vnd.api+json`.
+For our purposes this will be `application/json` or a variant such as `application/vnd.api+json` (which is used by [{json:api}](https://jsonapi.org)).

 ### Response Body

-The response to the request, which can be empty (204 No Content) and looks like this, for example for a 200 response:
+The response to the request, which can be empty (204 No Content) looks like this, for example, for a 200 response:

 ```text
 HTTP/1.1 200 OK